tanmaygadgil/CS5010-Group/Assignment5/ReadMe.md

     - callOperation

+- **loaders** This directory holds the different kinds of loaders needed for different types of images.

+- **savers** This directory holds the different kinds of savers needed for different types of images.

+- **filters** This directory contains all of the possible filters to which can be applied to an image.

+- **operations** This directory contains all of the possible operations to which can be applied to an image.

+- **transforms** This directory contains all of the possible transforms to which can be applied to an image.

 - **MockModel:** This interface is a Mock of Model interface for testing the controller easier.
   This interface has the following methods: